zhang8473/CSCEfficiency/README.md

       <td>"pt","eta", or "phi"</td><td>pt,|η|,ϕ</td><td>efficiency</td><td></td><td>make one plot for all stations</td>
     </tr>
    </table>
-   4. Temporary output file (you may change the path but not the file name):
+   4. Arrange space for the temporary file (you may change the path but not the file name):
       It may take two times the size of the Ntuple file space.
 The variable is `TemporaryOutputFile`.
 By default,        it will use the linux temporary path: /tmp/.
    5. Tag and probe file (do not need to change): The variable is `TagProbeFitResult`.
    6. result file (do not need to change): The variable is `ResultPlotsFileName`.
-   7. For simulation sample, setup the pileup weight file `DataPileupRootFileName`.
+   7. **Setup the pileup reweighting scheme for simulation sample**: The variable of the data pileup weight file is  `DataPileupRootFileName`.
 This is the file made by [estimatePileup2.py](https://cmssdt.cern.ch/SDT/lxr/source/RecoLuminosity/LumiDB/scripts/estimatePileup2.py) in CMSSW.
+One can see [the twiki page](https://twiki.cern.ch/twiki/bin/view/CMS/PileupMCReweightingUtilities) to learn how to make such file corresponding to data.
 The `pileup_mc` is the pileup weight used to generate the simulation sample, one can get it directly from the CMSSW package, for example:
    <pre>
    from SimGeneral.MixingModule.mix_2012_Startup_50ns_PoissonOOTPU_cfi import mix pileup_mc=mix.input.nbPileupEvents.probValue
    </pre>
+   The mixing module used for each MC sample is described in [the pileup information twiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PileupInformation).
   8. Station categorizing method: variable `station` is a python dictionary.
 The format of each component in the dictionary is "key(index):(logic expression in C style,name,color,station number)". e.g.,
    <pre>
    stations={